oakleighw/upliftingPoleAi_BSc_dissertation/README.md

 ## 2_pole_versus_porn
 Contains resources from the pole versus porn examination.
 Included:
-- Model configeration notebooks, structured as per report model iterations.
+- Model configuration notebooks, structured as per report model iterations.
-- Note that 'assess video' notebook contains explicit frames from videos to match with metric results.
+- Note that 'assess video' notebook contains no output due to GitHub pornography rules.
 - The best weights used for video assessment, included in a seperate folder.